Joao4569/farm_fresh/README.md

 4. After creating some stucture and scope for how to approach the task at hand, I started recording all my processes on Github:
     - I created user story templates on Github for efficiency in the Agile process.
     - I made use of Github issues to create and manage my user stories and for future defects if they arise.
-    - I also came up with user story acceptance criteria which I added to the user stories on Github issues.
+    - I also came up with user story acceptance criteria which I added to the user stories as comments on Github issues.
     - I allocated each user story with user story points, just as good practice.
     - A product backlog was also created using Github milestones, and managed throughout the development of the project in order to structure my development process.
     - As the build developed I would make refinements to the backlog.
-    - I also created an iteration milestone on Github for use in this project as a timebox.
+    - I also created an iteration milestones on Github projects for use in this project as a timebox.
     - I made use of MoSCow prioritization by creating labels on Github and allocating them to the relevant user stories.
+    - I also tried to keep balance of 60% Must have's, 20% Should have's and 20% Could have's for each iteration.
     - I created a Kanban board for use as an information radiator in this project by using "projects" on Github.